 Data from recent research shows that medication errors in hospitals may be more common than once believed.
 According to Connecticut Now, researchers at Johns Hopkins University have concluded this is due to the fact that medication errors often go unreported, and even when they are documented; the patients and their families are rarely informed of the error.

 The group culminated numbers from a database of more than 840,000 cases of medication errors that had been reported at 537 hospitals from around the nation over a six-year time period.

-The most disturbing aspect of the study though was the fact that in less than half of the cases where a medication error was discovered was any action to correct the problem taken.
+The most disturbing aspect of the study though was the fact that in less than half of the cases where a medication error was discovered was no action to correct the problem taken.

-The Connecticut Personal Injury Lawyers with Carter Mario Injury Lawyers acknowledge the dangers medication errors can present and suggest discussing your legal rights with an attorney if you have been harmed by a medication given to you by a health care professional.
+The Connecticut Personal Injury Lawyers with Carter Mario Law Firm acknowledges the dangers medication errors can present and suggest discussing your legal rights with an attorney if you have been harmed by a medication given to you by a health care professional.